zarf-dev/zarf/docs/4-user-guide/1-the-zarf-cli/100-cli-commands/zarf_package_deploy.md

 ## Options

 ```
       --components string           Comma-separated list of components to install.
 Adding this flag will skip the init prompts for which components to install
       --confirm                     Confirm package deployment without prompting
+      --credentials-config string   Path to directory containing a Docker compatible credentials config file
   -h, --help                        help for deploy
       --set stringToString          Specify deployment variables to set on the command line (KEY=value) (default [])
       --sget string                 Path to public sget key file for remote packages signed via cosign
       --shasum string               Shasum of the package to deploy.
 Required if deploying a remote package and "--insecure" is not provided
 ```

 ## Options inherited from parent commands